 Needless to say, Boy #2 and I never did date.
 We should have; I think we both know that.
 Or maybe not?
 Regardless, what great memories.

 What memories do you have of a moment in high school that played out in your life in some way when you were adults?
 I’d love to hear about them.

 Contact me at firstname.lastname@example.org or DeborahBaldwin.net

-If you want something for middle school students concerning writing monologues, try these two: Christmas Creative Writing
+If you want something for middle school students concerning writing monologues, try any of these I’ve noted below.

 If you are looking for more information about my drama lessons, check out: